Our list of the Best Foods for Great Danes

 • Outdated advice, including food brands that no longer exist

-• Recommendations for food brands that are poorly formulated and may lead to secondary DCM (from unbalanced nutrition)
+• Recommendations for food brands that are poorly formulated

 • Click bait articles that seem to know very little about Great Danes